20 Reasons Why You Visit and Love India Travel

 5. History and ancient buildings in India

-Takshshila was the first university in the world, followed closely by Nalanda Bihar.
+Takshshila was the first university in the world, followed closely by Nalanda, Bihar.

 6. Instant friendship